vigneshsweekaran/vigneshsweekaran.github.io/content/linux/tutorials/journalctl/how-to-use-journalctl-to-see-service-logs.md

 # How to use journalctl command to see the logs of running services in linux machine

 ### To check the full logs of service
-Lets check the logs of tomcat9.
-Which is currently running as systemd service in my linux machine.
-You can check the logs for any systemd service.
+Lets check the logs of tomcat9 which is currently running as systemd service in my linux machine.

+You can check the logs for any systemd services like jenkins, sshd, docker, httpd, nginx ...

 ```
 sudo journalctl --unit tomcat9